 Cartoon illustration of a bodybuilder going for a jog to improve his cardiovascular health.

-It’s less clear whether we need extra calories to make cardiovascular adaptations.
-Will eating in a calorie surplus help us build more blood vessels?
-Will a calorie deficit interfere with our ability to build a stronger heart?
+It’s less clear whether you need extra calories to make cardiorespiratory adaptations.
+Will eating in a calorie surplus help you construct more blood vessels, gain new mitochondria, carry more oxygen in your blood, and build a bigger left ventricular wall in your heart?

 Let’s dive into it.